lyndon025/playtested/src/content/article/2022-12-05-skynet-meets-zombies-with-pokemon-symbiote-elements--synced---early-preview-impressions.md

 ---
-title: "Skynet meets Zombies with Pokemon-Symbiote elements | SYNCED - Early Preview Impressions"
+author: lyndonguitar
+category: Review
-description: "It may seem like SYNCED is just another typical multiplayer out of thousands in an already heavily saturated market, but for me this game is really cooking something special.
-Imagine a cooperative / PvP looter shooter, rogue-lite, pokemon-symbiote game in a Skynet meets Zombies premise."
+description: It may seem like SYNCED is just another typical multiplayer out of thousands in an already heavily saturated market, but for me this game is really cooking something special.
+Imagine a cooperative / PvP looter shooter, rogue-lite, pokemon-symbiote game in a Skynet meets Zombies premise.
+featured: false
 pubDate: 2022-12-05
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "synced"]
+tags:
-featured: false
+- taptap
+- synced
-thumb: "/images/reviews/2022-12-05-skynet-meets-zombies-with-pokemon-symbiote-elements--synced---early-preview-impressions-0.avif"
+thumb: /images/reviews/2022-12-05-skynet-meets-zombies-with-pokemon-symbiote-elements--synced---early-preview-impressions-0.avif
+title: Skynet meets Zombies with Pokemon-Symbiote elements | SYNCED - Early Preview Impressions
 ---

 <div class="gallery">